Eddie Sutton, Hall of Fame basketball coach, dies at 84

+Eddie Sutton waited so long to be inducted into the Naismith Memorial Basketball Hall of Fame.
+He couldn’t hang on long enough to make it to the ceremony.

-Eddie Sutton, the Hall of Fame basketball coach who led three teams to the Final Four and was the first coach to take four schools to the NCAA Tournament, died Saturday.
+The man who led three teams to the Final Four and was the first coach to take four schools to the NCAA Tournament, died Saturday.
 He was 84.

 Sutton’s family said in a statement he died of natural causes at home in the Tulsa, Oklahoma, area, surrounded by his three sons and their families.
-Wife Patsy died in 2013.
+His wife, Patsy, died in 2013.

 “Dad and Mom treated their players like family and always shared the belief that his teachings went beyond the basketball court,” the family wrote.
 “He cherished the time he spent at every school and appreciated the support of their loyal fans.
-He believed the deserved so much credit in the success of his programs.”
+He believed they deserved so much credit in the success of his programs.”

-Elected to the Naismith Memorial Basketball Hall of Fame on April 3, Sutton was 806-328 in 37 seasons as a Division I head coach — not counting vacated victories or forfeited games — and made it to 25 NCAA Tournaments.
+Elected to the Naismith Memorial Basketball Hall of Fame on April 3, Sutton fell short as a finalist six times before finally being selected.
+He had said he believed that a scandal that ended his stint at Kentucky was likely the culprit for his lengthy wait.
+The NCAA announced 18 allegations against the program in 1988, and he resigned in 1989.

-Sutton had a decorated career with controversy mixed in.
-Sutton led Final Four squads at Arkansas in 1978 and Oklahoma State in 1995 and 2004.
+He certainly had a worthy resume.
+He was 806-328 in 37 seasons as a Division I head coach — not counting vacated victories or forfeited games — and made it to 25 NCAA Tournaments.
+He led Final Four squads at Arkansas in 1978 and Oklahoma State in 1995 and 2004.
 He took Creighton, Arkansas, Kentucky and Oklahoma State to the NCAA Tournament.
 He was Associated Press Coach of the Year in 1978 at Arkansas and in 1986 at Kentucky.

-He fell short as a finalist for the Naismith Memorial Basketball Hall of Fame six times before finally being selected.
-He had said he believed that a scandal that ended his stint at Kentucky was likely the culprit for his lengthy wait.
-The NCAA announced 18 allegations against the program in 1988, and he resigned in 1989.
+“Eddie Sutton was a fascinating and complicated person,” Chapman wrote in a tweet.
+“He also was an unbelievable teacher of the game of basketball.
+I was fortunate and lucky to have learned from him.
+Grateful.”

-His retirement at Oklahoma State in 2006 came roughly three months after he took a medical leave following a traffic accident that resulted in charges of aggravated DUI, speeding and driving on the wrong side of the road.
+Sutton’s retirement at Oklahoma State in 2006 came roughly three months after he took a medical leave following a traffic accident that resulted in charges of aggravated DUI, speeding and driving on the wrong side of the road.
 He pleaded no contest to the charges, received a one-year deferred sentence and was ordered to pay a fine.

 Through it all, he remained wildly popular at Oklahoma State, often attending games while confined to a wheelchair.
 He would receive loud cheers as the camera panned to him and Aloe Blacc’s “The Man” played over the sound system.

+“Seems like just a few days ago we were celebrating the news that Coach Eddie Sutton had been elected to the Basketball Hall of Fame,” Oklahoma athletic director Joe Castiglione said in a Tweet.
+“Now this very sad news of his passing.
+So grateful I had a chance to get to know him & his family.
+Thinking about Steve, Sean & Scott.
+RIP Coach.”

 Sutton was born in Bucklin, Kansas, in 1936.
-He played at Oklahoma State under Hall of Fame coach Henry Iba, then stayed there to begin his coaching career as an assistant coach under Iba in 1958.
+He played at Oklahoma State under Hall of Fame coach Henry Iba, then stayed there to begin his coaching career as an assistant under Iba in 1958.

 Sutton got his first Division I head coaching job at Creighton.
 He led the Bluejays to an 82-50 mark in five seasons from 1969 to 1974.